-Let’s get mindful about how we live moment to moment
+Let’s be mindful about how we live moment to moment

-While there are many ways to get mindful and to practice mindfulness, there are two methods that I find to be the most practical, curious, joyful, quiet, and human.
+While there are many ways to practice mindfulness, there are two methods that I find to be the most practical, curious, joyful, quiet, and human.

 Analogue is utilizing tactile tools to express, to observe, and to document the beautiful and not so beautiful experiences of human life.
 It’s becoming a lost art to write, to doodle, and to observe and put to paper our thoughts and ideas.
 I know, I know, write stuff down?
 On paper?
 Isn’t paper wasteful??
 I think ignoring our life is wasteful.
 And notebooks are not designed to be tossed after we write in them after all.
 One also shouldn’t forget that storing our photos, videos, and social media accounts also takes energy and resources too.
 It all comes down to how we value and use the materials and resources we consume.